 If you have suffered an accident that has caused major trauma injury or illness it is likely that you will suffer from financial worries of some kind.
 This is only natural, but it is important to realise that there is help available to you.
-That is why we have partnered with specialist independent financial advisers, Nestor, to assist you in finding the correct type of financial assistance and to help you plan for your future at every step of your recovery.
+A specialist independent financial adviser can assist you in finding the correct type of financial assistance and to help you plan for your future at every step of your recovery.

-Nestor’s team is in the perfect position to help you make the right financial choices now, whether that is to manage your regular bills and mortgage payments, apply for welfare benefits, or to protect your compensation and ensure it provides for you and your family throughout your lifetime.
+It’s important to get advice to ensure you make the right financial choices now, whether that is to manage your regular bills and mortgage payments, apply for welfare benefits, or to protect your compensation and ensure it provides for you and your family throughout your lifetime.

-Nestor can provide early direct assistance and advice relating to financial planning, including:
+Early assistance and advice relating to financial planning should include:

 - Budget review of your finances;

 - The use of personal injury trusts to protect state benefits;